apache/jackrabbit/jackrabbit-jcr-server/README.txt

 See the Apache Jackrabbit web site (http://jackrabbit.apache.org/) for documentation and other information.
-You are welcome to join the Jackrabbit mailing lists (http://jackrabbit.apache.org/mail-lists.html) to discuss this compoment and to use the Jackrabbit issue tracker (http://issues.apache.org/jira/browse/JCR) to report issues or request new features.
+You are welcome to join the Jackrabbit mailing lists (http://jackrabbit.apache.org/mail-lists.html) to discuss this component and to use the Jackrabbit issue tracker (http://issues.apache.org/jira/browse/JCR) to report issues or request new features.